Jérôme Jeannet

 Jérôme Jeannet (born 26 January 1977 in Fort-de-France, Martinique) is a French épée fencer.

-His brother, Fabrice Jeannet is a fencer also.
+His brother, Fabrice Jeannet is also a fencer.

 Record against selected opponents

 Includes results from all competitions 2006–present and major competitions from pre - 2006.
 The list includes athletes who have reached the quarterfinals at the World Championships or Olympic Games, plus those who have earned medals in major team competitions.